yaronma/riddles-maxrect/docs/solution.md

 Note that actions 1 and 2 have O(n) complexity.

-## Solution 1: Brute Force (^2)
+## Solution 1: Brute Force (^2) - Psuedo Code
 Divide the container into a cells of size 1x1.
+(This could simply acheivied by using two-dimentional array)

-for each cell of the container we will find the largest rectangle:
+for each cell of the container we will find the largest rectangle possible:
 - I assumt the cell is located at (Xi, Yj)
-- If the cell is inside any other rectangle skip to the next cell (O(n*log(n)).
+- If the cell is inside any other rectangle skip to the next cell ( Preprocess-O(n), finding containment-O(log(n))).
 [I will post a seperate description of this algorithm]

+for every line from Yj to Ycb:
   - Scan line Yj starting with Xi+1 and ending in Xcr